EdoGimo/node-red-contrib-accesscontrol/README.md

 - **permission**: checks if specific permissions are implemented or not;

-- **permissions**: checks if multiple permissions are implemented or not.
+- **permissions**: checks if multiple permissions are implemented or not;

+- **AC lock**: freezes the AccessControl instance.
+Attempts to modify it after calling this node will fail and will be reported.

 Detailed information about each node can be read in the help tab of Node-RED.